Blackpool deny Peter Houston was approached for manager's job

 "Then it's that he's the bookies' favourite and people are thinking he's coming to Blackpool.

 "The Dundee United chairman [Steven Thompson] is someone Karl has spoken to on a number of occasions about various players and they had a conversation about the manager, who was put to us by an agent, I hasten to add.

 "There are a number of other candidates that we have spoken to - some weren't interested because of the location, some wanted a conversation but we've discarded them.
 It's an ongoing process."

-One of those candidates was Sean O'Driscoll, who was offered the position following a meeting with Blackpool on Friday, but turned down the job at Bloomfield Road in favour of a move to struggling Bristol City.
+One of those candidates was Sean O'Driscoll, who was offered the position following a meeting with Blackpool on Friday, but turned down the job at Bloomfield Road

 "We had the discussion, he was happy with things and he wanted 24 hours to think about things," said Williams.
 "The Bristol City thing came about, they approached him and he felt that was better for him."

 Oyston and Blackpool are searching for their third permanent manager of the season following the departures of Appleton and, prior to that, Ian Holloway to Crystal Palace in November.